tobischw/Pronghorn-1/docs/_docs/web-cookbook.md

 ---
 ## What is it?
-The web cookbook demonstrates how to perform REST calls, create proxy requests, utilize blocking calls against databases (H2 in this project), and serve files from disk and the resource folder
+The web cookbook demonstrates how to perform REST calls, create proxy requests, utilize blocking calls against databases (H2 in this project), and serve files from disk and the resource folder.

 ## What do I need?
 * Java 8